Don Hollenbeck: Death

 The first newsman WCBS-TV viewers saw after Murrow's March 9, 1954, documentary on Joe McCarthy was Hollenbeck, who told the viewers he wanted "to associate myself with what Ed Murrow has just said, and say I have never been prouder of CBS."
 That prompted O'Brian in the Hearst newspapers (including the flagship Journal-American) to step up his criticism of CBS and especially of Hollenbeck, who, despite his news experience under pressure situations, was a sensitive man.

 On June 22, 1954, the 49-year-old Hollenbeck committed suicide by gas in his Manhattan apartment.
-A newspaper account reported: He had been in ill health.
-Clad in shorts and bathrobe, he was found lying on the kitchen floor.
-All burners on the gas stove were open.
-The assistant medical examiner pronounced the death a suicide.
-Hollenbeck's agent said he had been suffering from a bleeding ulcer.
-Hollenbeck's body was discovered at about 11 a.m. after another tenant smelled gas and notified management.
-Hollenbeck lived alone.
-His wife, Angelique, maintained a separate residence with the couple's daughter, Zoe, 9.
-They were married in 1941.
+Contemporary news reports shared that he had suffered from stomach ulcers.
+He was buried at Wyuka Cemetery in Lincoln.
+In his 2008 biography, CBS's Don Hollenbeck: An Honest Reporter in the Age of McCarthyism, journalist Loren Ghiglione suggests that other reasons for his suicide may have included depression, his three failed marriages, and the frequent published attacks by Jack O'Brian.